+Here Rguided is the reward they are guided to, Vprior is the expectation based on an estimate of the average payout using prior information, IB is the information bonus for exploring the alternative option, bias is the spatial bias of choosing a particular physical side (δside = 1 if the guided trial is on the left, and δ

-Finally, unlike humans, rats did not show an adaptation of behavioral strategy to the horizon context.
-This may reflect a tendency of using a model-free way of learning in their behavior as horizon adaptive behavior requires planning and model-based reasoning.
+Finally, unlike humans, rats did not seem to show an adaptation of behavioral strategy to the horizon context.
+This may reflect their tendency to use a model-free learning strategy because horizon adaptive behavior requires planning and model-based reasoning.
 For humans, it takes about 50 participants to show a robust horizon effect, with only a small number of rats, the lack of horizon adaptively exploration may also be due to a lack of statistical power with the limited sample size.

-Overall, our novel design provides a potential better behavioral paradigm to investigate explore-exploit tradeoffs in future electrophysiology studies.
-In the reversal learning paradigm, the level of exploration has to be evaluated on the course of several trials (in the probabilistic case), the exact timing of “exploration” decision is hard to estimate, whereas in our case, exploration can be seen in a single trial (visiting the unknown option), which is advantageous in studying the neurophysiological mechanisms underlying real-time explore-exploit decisions.
+Overall, our novel design provides a potentially better behavioral paradigm to investigate explore-exploit tradeoffs in future electrophysiological studies.

 References